-In this specification, the inclusion of the parish fixed effects (α_i) allows parishes treated with a railway to have higher population levels than other parishes in all years (both before and after the arrival of the railway).
-The census-year dummies (d_t) control for secular changes in population across all parishes, including the aggregate growth of Greater London.
-The parish-specific census-year trends ($\mu_i \times \text{Year}t$) allow parishes treated with a railway to have higher trend population growth than other parishes in all years (both before and after the arrival of the railway).
-The key coefficients of interest (β{τ}) are those on the interaction terms between the railway indicator (S_i) and the treatment year indicator ($\mathbb{I}{i\tau}$), which capture the treatment effect of the arrival of the railway on population in parish j in treatment year τ .
-They correspond to deviations from the parish-specific census-year trends and have a "difference-in-differences" interpretation, where the first difference compares treated to untreated parishes and the second difference undertakes this comparison before and after the arrival of the railway.
+dummies (d_t) control for secular changes in population across all parishes, including the aggregate growth of Greater London.
+The parish-specific census-year trends $(\mu_j \times \text{Year}t)$ allow parishes treated with a railway to have higher trend population growth than other parishes in all years (both before and after the arrival of the railway).
+The key coefficients of interest (β{τ}) are those on the interaction terms between the railway indicator (\mathbb{S}j) and the treatment year indicator $(\mathbb{I}{j\tau})$, which capture the treatment effect of a railway on population in parish j in treatment year τ .
+They correspond to deviations from the parish-specific census-year trends and have a "difference-in-differences" interpretation, where the first difference compares treated to untreated parishes, and the second difference undertakes this comparison before and after the arrival of the railway.

-In our baseline specification, we include six interaction terms for decades from 10 to 60 years before and after a parish gets a railway station.
-The inclusion of these interactions both before and after the arrival of a railway station allows us to check nonparametrically the extent to which these deviations from the parish-specific census-year trends coincide with the arrival of the railway.
-We aggregate treatment years more than 60 years before and more than 60 years after the arrival of a railway station to ensure that these initial and final categories have a sufficient number of observations.
-26 Because the railway arrives in some parishes in different calendar years from others, parishes differ allows the error term to be serially correlated within parishes over time.
-We also experimented with heteroskedasticity and autocorrelation consistent standard errors following Conley (1999), and again found these to be typically smaller than the standard errors clustered on borough in our baseline specification.
+In our baseline specification, we include six interaction terms for decades from 10 to 60 years before and after a parish receives a railway station.
+The inclusion of these interactions both before and after the arrival of a railway station allows us to check non-parametrically the extent to which these deviations from the parish-specific census-year trends coincide with the arrival of the railway.
+We aggregate treatment years more than 60 years before and more than 60 years after the arrival of a railway station to ensure that these initial and final categories have a sufficient number of observations.26 As the railway arrives in some parishes in a different calendar years from others, parishes differ in terms of the number of treatment years before and after the arrival of a railway station.
+Therefore, as we vary the number of years before and after the treatment, we change the composition of the treatment group of parishes.
+In Section I2 of the online appendix, we report a robustness test in which we hold the composition of this treatment group constant, by restricting attention to treatment windows 30 years before and after the arrival of a railway station.